Gravitational wave signatures of post-fragmentation reheating: Summary and conclusion

 We compared our results to prospects for experimental facilities sensitive to gravitational waves.
 We identified three possibilities of probing the gravitational wave signals in the future.
 First, the scale-invariant part of the spectrum on very large physical scales could be detected in the form of primordial tensor modes by LiteBIRD and CMB-S4 experiments for all $k=4,6,8,10$ considered.
 Second, uDECIGO should reach a sensitivity sufficient to detect the scale-invariant spectrum for frequencies $f \sim \text{Hz} $ for $k=4,6$ and the blue-tilded component of the spectrum for $k=8,10$ as well as the fragmentation-induced signal for $k=10$.
 At last, resonant electromagnetic cavities sensitive to frequencies $f\sim10^8~\text{Hz}$ should be able to detect the blue-tilted spectra for $k=8,10$ and the fragmentation signal for $k=4$.

 Our work shows the ability for future experimental facilities to detect gravitational wave signals emitted in the early universe as well as the complementarity between detectors sensitive to different scales corresponding to different epoch of the universe.
 Gravitational wave astronomy will be an essential probe of inflation scenario and determinant to discriminate various interpretations in the decades to come.
-We advocate the necessity of building ultra-sensitive high-frequency gravitational wave detectors to shed light on the dynamics of inflation and reheating.
+While strong efforts are currently employed to develop high-frequency GW detectors~\cite{Berlin:2021txa}, we advocate the necessity of building such ultra-sensitive GW observatories to shed light on the dynamics of inflation and reheating.